confluentinc/learn-kafka-courses/kafka-streams/README.md

 NOTE that you'll need to let the streams application run for ~40 seconds to see the aggregation result

 #### Windowing

+It's recommended to watch the [Windowing](https://developer.confluent.io/learn-kafka/kafka-streams/windowing/) and the [Hands On: Windowing](https://developer.confluent.io/learn-kafka/kafka-streams/hands-on-windowing/) videos before attempting the exercises.

 This exercise uses top aggregation exercise, but adds windowing to it.
 You'll use slightly different input records, and your output should look something like this: